falcordapp/desktop-app/README.md

 # Falcord Desktop App

-Falcord is a custom server for Discord back in 2015-2018, and this is the desktop app for it!
+Falcord is a custom server for Discord back in 2015-2018, and this is the desktop app for it! (maybe, idk)
 <!-- hide for now as we do not have any previews
 ![](preview/preview1.png)
 ![](preview/preview2.png)